‘An intriguing mixture of past tradition and future-shock dystopia, written by a giant of the genre … highly recommended.’ Lee Child

 Keep in touch with Mr Jakubowski here.

 MR Still scourging myself after blearily confusing ghost writing and pseudonymous writing.
-Time to stop.
-I’m starting to like it.
+(Which I’ve edited out.
+Well, I do specialise in fiction.)

 I’m currently looking for someone less slapdash to ghost all of my writing and actually be me on a permanent basis.
 Applicants need to be more efficient than a sixty one year old, insomniac, recovering alcoholic addict, so only the best need apply.
 There is no remuneration but this will be ‘great exposure for you’.